osmosis-labs/fe-content/cms/earn/README.md

 }
 ```

-### Risk Level
+### Risk Level and Report Card

 The Risk Level of a strategy is determined formulaically using information provided by the submitted **Earn Strategy Report Card** application:
 https://docs.google.com/spreadsheets/d/1_FM7hJKl017wAaHcYybN3lGSMeJMqiuevNX6H8LGnD0

-To apply for a risk assessment of an Earn Strategy,
+To apply for a Risk Report Card for an Earn Strategy,
  - create a copy the 'Earn Strategy Report Card' Google Sheets Spreadsheet Document,
  - review the instructions and enter the relevant data pertaining to the method and strategy into the copied spreadsheet, and
  - provide a link to the copied spreadsheet in your Pull Request to this repository.